-The Underexposed Series documents the work of South African photographers, originating from a project of the Centre for Curating the Archive at the University of Cape Town.
-The project collected the work of South African documentary photographers, with an emphasis on photographers considered relatively unknown and underexposed, including a significant number of women photographers.
-Photographs feature a variety of subjects, including South African political protest, family life, leisure, portraits, rural and impoverished social conditions, and labor conditions.
+These images originated from a project of the Centre for Curating the Archive at the University of Cape Town to collect the work of South African documentary photographers considered relatively unknown and "underexposed" at the time.
+Photographs feature a variety of subjects, including South African political protests, family life, leisure pursuits, rural and impoverished social conditions, and working conditions.
 Eleven photographers are included: Rodney Barnett, Arthur Bolton, Basil Breakey, Anne Fischer, Jenny Gordon, David Hemson, Daniel Morolong (some of whose work was created in the earliest years), Cedric Nunn, Graeme Williams, Janje Wissema, and Gisèle Wulfsohn.

-The series includes approximately 50 digital prints from each photographer, as well as a smaller number of gelatin silver prints.
-The series contains 602 photographs, including both color and black and white images.
-Digital prints are 11.7x16.5 pigmented inkjet prints on Epson Archival Matte Paper.
-Prints were distributed to both the Centre for Curating the Archive and Duke University's Archive of Documentary Arts.
-Photographs are planned to be made available online through the University of Cape Town.
+The series houses over 600 photographic prints, including both color and black-and-white images.
+There are approximately 50 digital prints from each photographer, as well as a smaller number of gelatin silver prints.
+Digital prints are 11.7x16.5 inch pigmented inkjet prints on Epson Archival Matte Paper.
+Prints were distributed to both the Centre for Curating the Archive in Cape Town and Duke University's Archive of Documentary Arts.

-The Graeme Williams photographs are arranged by subseries, with titles assigned by the photographer.
-There are five topical subseries arranged in alphabetical order, of 8x10 gelatin silver prints: Hard Ground, Hlabisa AIDS Orphans, Interplay, Sacred Heart House, and Two Dogs.
-In addition, there is one subseries of 5x7 reference prints entitled The Edge of Town.
+Arranged by subseries, with titles assigned by the photographer.
+There are five topical subseries arranged in alphabetical order, consisting of 8x10 inch black-and-white gelatin silver prints: Hard Ground, Hlabisa AIDS Orphans, Interplay, Sacred Heart House, and Two Dogs.
+In addition, there is a subseries of 8x10 color prints and 5x7 inch reference prints entitled The Edge of Town.

-Prints are 8x10 gelatin silver.
+Prints are 8x10 inch gelatin silver; the images were taken in Hlabisa, KwaZulu-Natal.
 The bulk are portraits of children at home or outside.
-Photographs were taken in Hlabisa, KwaZulu-Natal.

-The 8x10 gelatin silver prints portray the recreation and family life of members of a Johannesburg group household that included Williams.
-Themes include outdoor recreation, nudes, parents and children, and scenes of life at home.
-A list of captions taken from the photographer's website is with the photographs.
+These 8x10 inch gelatin silver prints portray the recreation and family life of members of a Johannesburg group household that included photographer Graeme Williams.
+Subjects include outdoor recreation, parents and children, nudes, and scenes of life at home.
+A list of captions taken from the photographer's website is housed with the photographs.

-Prints are 8x10 gelatin silver.
-They depict staff and patients at a Catholic AIDS hospice in Kensington, Johannesburg.
+8x10 inch gelatin silver depicting staff and patients at a Catholic AIDS hospice in Kensington, Johannesburg.

-Prints are 8x10 gelatin silver and depict two black dogs playing on a beach at Pringle Bay, near Cape Town.
+A series of 8x10 inch gelatin silver prints of two black dogs playing on a beach at Pringle Bay near Cape Town.

-The bulk of the subseries consists of formal portraits of men, women, and children in African dress.
-Some are studio portraits and some are posed in outdoor settings.
+The bulk consists of formal portraits of men, women, and children in African dress; some are studio portraits and some are posed in outdoor settings.